 Internal Controls.
 Make sure strong internal controls are established, operating, and effective.
 Don’t forget the IT General Controls (ITGC) that govern access and changes to the systems that store the financial information.
 A control assessment conducted by an experienced consultant is a savvy way to ensure your controls are up to standards.

 New Accounting Rules.
-Be aware of new accounting pronouncements.
-Upcoming changes include new rules on revenue recognition, accounting for leases, and non-profit accounting.
-Pay attention to the effective dates and because these changes often require more work than expected, you should start on them early.
+Be aware of new accounting pronouncements and modifications to existing pronouncements continually being introduced.
+For example, the rules on revenue recognition, accounting for leases, and non-profit accounting were all changed recently.
+Pay attention to the effective dates, and because these changes often require more work than expected, you should start on them early.

 Non-Recurring Transactions.
 If there are questions about how to record a non-recurring or unusual transaction in the current year, reach out early to the auditors.
 Don’t wait until year-end.
 Some examples of this include the sale of property, acquisition, significant leases, a new incentive plan for management, a new line of business with a unique revenue stream, change in debt, etc.